Black Friday Liability for New Jersey Retailers

 - 7 min read

-Black Friday concentrates a year’s worth of foot traffic into a narrow window.
-The law does not give retailers a pass because it is busy.
+Black Friday brings a year’s worth of foot traffic into a narrow window.
+Retailers must recognize that the law does not excuse them from their responsibilities due to the busyness of the day.
 In New Jersey, a store owes every invited customer a duty to keep the premises reasonably safe.
-That duty expands as conditions become more crowded and as risks become more predictable.
-Black Friday is predictable.
-A court will ask whether the retailer took reasonable steps in light of the expected surge, not in light of a normal Tuesday.
+This duty expands as conditions become more crowded and as risks become more predictable.
+Black Friday is a predictable event.
+Courts will assess whether retailers took reasonable steps in light of the expected surge, rather than in light of a normal Tuesday.

 New Jersey applies Restatement section 344 to businesses that invite the public.
-The store must protect patrons from physical harm caused by the condition of the premises or by the conduct of third parties, when the store knows or should know of the risk.
+Stores must protect patrons from physical harm caused by the condition of the premises or by the conduct of third parties, especially when the store knows or should know of the risk.
 On Black Friday, foreseeability is rarely in dispute.
-Opening promotions, doorbuster advertising, and prior crowd patterns put management on notice that lines will form, people will push, and aisles will clog.
-When risk is foreseeable, the law expects planning, supervision, and control that matches the conditions.
+Opening promotions, doorbuster advertising, and prior crowd patterns alert management that lines will form, people will push, and aisles will clog.
+When risks are foreseeable, the law expects planning, supervision, and control that matches the conditions.

-Courts in New Jersey have long looked at the retailer’s control of queues, entrances, and exits when customers are injured by other customers.
-Barricades, stanchions, clear ingress and egress, and staff positioned to regulate flow all speak to reasonable care.
-So do timed entry procedures and staggered promotions.
-Written plans matter.
-Training matters.
-If a claim arises, the defense often turns on whether the store can show a thought out plan and proof that staff carried it out.
+Courts in New Jersey have long examined the retailer’s control of queues, entrances, and exits when customers are injured by other customers.
+Barricades, stanchions, clear ingress and egress, and staff positioned to regulate flow all demonstrate reasonable care.
+Timed entry procedures and staggered promotions also contribute to safety.
+Written plans are essential.
+Training is crucial.
+If a claim arises, the defense often hinges on whether the store can show a well-thought-out plan and proof that staff executed it.

-New Jersey’s mode of operation doctrine, explained by the Supreme Court in Nisivoccia v.
+New Jersey’s mode of operation doctrine, as explained by the Supreme Court in Nisivoccia v.
 Glass Gardens, shifts the analysis when the business model itself creates recurring hazards.
-Self service displays, pallet drops, and stack your own carts can produce tripping and slipping hazards when combined with heavy traffic.
-If the store sets up racks or bins that invite rapid customer handling, it must expect disarray and plan inspection and cleanup at a frequency that matches the pace of the sale.
-The doctrine can relax a plaintiff’s need to pinpoint the exact moment a hazard formed, which increases pressure on the retailer to document inspections and floor walks.
+Self-service displays, pallet drops, and stack-your-own carts can produce tripping and slipping hazards when combined with heavy traffic.
+If the store sets up racks or bins that invite rapid customer handling, it must expect disarray and plan inspections and cleanup at a frequency that matches the pace of sales.
+This doctrine can relax a plaintiff’s need to pinpoint the exact moment a hazard formed, increasing pressure on the retailer to document inspections and floor walks.

 Common Black Friday Injury Scenarios

 The most frequent claims involve pushing at the door, falls in congested aisles, and injuries from falling merchandise.
-Each flows from predictable conditions.
-A court will focus on what the store did before the doors opened, how many employees were on the floor, where they were stationed, and whether someone had authority to pause entry when conditions became unsafe.
-Video often decides these cases.
-So do radio logs, staffing charts, and cleaning or inspection checklists.
+Each scenario arises from predictable conditions.
+Courts will focus on what the store did before the doors opened, how many employees were on the floor, their locations, and whether someone had the authority to pause entry when conditions became unsafe.
+Video footage often decides these cases, along with radio logs, staffing charts, and cleaning or inspection checklists.

 Many sales occur inside malls or shared shopping centers.
-Tenants cannot assume the landlord’s plan will protect them.
-The lease often splits duties for common areas and premises control.
+Tenants cannot assume that the landlord’s plan will protect them.
+The lease often divides duties for common areas and premises control.
 If you run a doorbuster within your suite, you own the conditions at your threshold.
-Temporary vendors and pop up partners add another layer.
+Temporary vendors and pop-up partners add another layer of complexity.
 Their displays and lines can create hazards for your patrons.
 Use written agreements that assign control, allocate indemnity, and require certificates of insurance naming the store and landlord as additional insureds.
 Collect and verify those certificates before the event, not after a claim.

 Black Friday plans should be written, dated, and signed off by management.
 They should cover line setup, entrance timing, emergency stops, spill response, merchandise restocking, and communication protocols.
 Walk the store with that plan and mark the actual locations of stanchions and signs.
 Train the team on how to slow or stop entry.
-Assign a manager to monitor density and to make real time changes.
+Assign a manager to monitor density and make real-time changes.
 Keep a schedule of inspections with initials and times.
-These steps are not paperwork for its own sake.
-They become the backbone of the defense when a claim is filed.
+These steps are not mere paperwork; they become the backbone of the defense when a claim is filed.

 If an incident occurs, notify medical services and control the area.
 Document the scene with photographs and video.
 Identify witnesses and record their contact information.
 Save surveillance footage before it overwrites.
 Pull the cleaning and inspection logs for the hour before and after the event.
 Create an incident report that states facts without speculation.
 Once litigation is reasonably expected, issue a written hold that suspends deletion of relevant recordings, radio logs, staffing rosters, text threads, and emails.
 Courts in New Jersey impose sanctions when evidence goes missing after a party had a duty to preserve.